PetrKryslUCSD/MeshTutor.jl/tutorials/tutorial3.md

    -  How to search for some vertices.
    -  How to export the selected vertices for visualization.

+The tutorial will produce a visualization in the [Paraview] (https://www.paraview.org/) format (VTK).
+One can display this mesh by loading the file with `paraview.exe`.
+When the tutorial is executed in `mybinder.org`, the graphics file needs to be downloaded to your desktop, and then visualized locally.

 First  we will use a `MeshSteward` function to import a NASTRAN mesh file.
 This file stores a tetrahedral mesh of a hollow cylinder.